himbeer-toni/WebGit/README.md

 GitPeek is fully self-contained: it requires only a standard PHP installation and Git on the server (plus optional CSS for themes).
 There are no external dependencies[^pandoc] or required PHP extensions beyond what is typically bundled with PHP itself.

-[^pandoc]: Changing the README is automatically caused by rebranding, as the name is changed in the README, so `make rebrand <new-name>` will need `pandoc`.
+[^pandoc]: For use as delivered.
+If you decide to rebrand the app, it must change (not only) the README to reflect the new name.
+Changing the README means that README.md and README.html need to be re-created out of README.in.md.
+To create the HTML `make` needs `pandoc`.Long story short: If you want to rebrand the app, then `pandoc` is required[^aptpandoc].
 See the *Rebranding* section for further information.

 ## Git Binary Selection